Hyra/angular-browserify-gulp-boilerplate/README.md

 Gulp tasks include watching js/sass and building, as well as a simple (live reloading) webserver with html5 url support

+Besides this, it includes sensible settings for:

+- .editorconfig
+- .jshintrc

 ## How to install

 Make sure you have NodeJS installed and have installed both `gulp` and `browserify` globally.
 After that it's easy: